git-lfs/git-lfs/docker/README.md

 These can be before calling `run_docker.bsh`, they are actuallys just being passed to `build_docker.bsh`.

-LFS_VERSION - The version of LFS used to bootstrap the environment.
-This does not need to be bumped every version (but can be).
-Currently set to track git-lfs.go version.
-This can be a sha
+DOCKER\_LFS\_BUILD\_VERSION - The version of LFS used to bootstrap the environment.
+This does not need to be bumped every version.
+This can be a tag or sha

 ###Development with Dockers###

-Sometimes you don't want to just build git-lfs and destroy the container, you want to get in there, run a lot of command, DEVELOP!
-To do this, the best command to run is bash, and then you have an interactive shell to use.
-To do this
+Sometimes you don't want to just build git-lfs and destroy the container, you want to get in there, run a lot of command, debugs, develop, etc...
+To do this, the best command to run is bash, and then you have an interactive shell to use

-    ./docker/run_docker.bsh {image(s)} -- bash
+    ./docker/run_docker.bsh {image name(s)}.dockerfile -- bash

 After listing the image(s) you want to run, add a double dash (--) and then any command (and arguments) you want executed in the docker.
 Remember, the command